-Sparebanken Møre operates as an independent savings bank, using an open-architecture business model to offer financial services including insurance and investment products.
-The bank has subsidiaries in leasing (Møre Finans AS) and real estate brokerage (Møre Eiendomsmegling AS), and established its own covered bond company, Møre Boligkreditt AS, in late 2008 for funding purposes.
+The bank operates as an independent savings bank, using an open-architecture business model to offer financial services including insurance and investment products.
+The bank has subsidiaries in leasing (Møre Finans) and real estate brokerage (Møre Eiendomsmegling), and established its own covered bond company, Møre Boligkreditt, in late 2008 for funding purposes.

 In the region where it operates, Sparebanken Møre faces competition from larger players such as Nordea and DnB NOR, as well as from other local and regional savings banks.
 As a result, one of the bank's main challenges is maintaining and improving its market share.
-In that respect, we positively view the acquisition of Tingvoll Sparebank (a small local savings bank with some NOK1 billion in assets) in November 2009, which strengthens the bank's presence in the north part of Møre and Romsdal.
-Going forward, the June 2009 regulation of savings bank's equity certificates (EC) may lead to more small-scale acquisition opportunities.
+In that respect, we positively view the acquisition of a small local savings bank, Tingvoll Sparebank, towards the end of 2009, which strengthens the bank's presence in the north part of Møre and Romsdal.

-Although we acknowledge Sparebanken Møre's strong presence in the region in which it operates, the C- score for franchise value is constrained by the bank's low geographic diversification.
+Although we acknowledge Sparebanken Møre's strong presence in the region in which it operates, we note that the Norwegian banking market is highly competitive and that savings banks generally lack pricing power against the two national market leaders.
+In addition, the D+ score for franchise value is constrained by the bank's low geographic diversification.